 Keep the kids occupied

 We all love our kids, but when adults want to watch an important game, keeping kids busy and happy is crucial.
-Have a few games for them to play, a designated room for toys and crafts some special non-spicy snacks just for them (here are some great snack ideas).
+Have a few games for them to play, a designated room for toys and crafts some special non-spicy snacks just for them.
 If your kids are young, consider hiring a teen babysitter or mother’s helper to keep them entertained.

 Don’t forget the commercials